N3Dx0o/Tor-exit-nodes-grabber/README.md

 # Tor-exit-nodes-grabber

-#Simple Script to grabe tor exits nodes and save the output as json
+#Simple Script to grab tor exits nodes and save the output as json